Women in SaaS: Zuzana from Minit

 That may include learning to be more conscious of your needs and voicing them, understanding your inner drivers or reprioritizing when necessary.
 The balance is not always perfect and sometimes you’re required to dedicate more time to work.
-But everything becomes much more manageable once you understand that nothing bad will happen if you do less work (but make it highly-focused).
+But everything becomes much more manageable once you understand that nothing bad will happen if you do less work (but make it highly focused).
 I’d recommend listening more to your needs.

 Personally, I do have time for side projects.
 I’ve recently signed up for mentoring with Growni.sk.
 My friend and I will soon be starting a small circle of ops leaders, and I am also a member of a Lean In circle.
-Apart from that, I absolutely love travelling.
+Apart from that, I absolutely love traveling.

 You travelled across Sri Lanka alone.
 How did this impact your life?
 Would you recommend the experience to others?

-Travelling solo brings a lot of joy and inspiration into my world.
+Traveling solo brings a lot of joy and inspiration into my world.
 Every year, I take a break to travel.
 Seeing the beauty of the world awakens something wonderful within me.

-Last year, when I travelled around Sri Lanka, I was on this six-hour train ride looking at amazing tea country scenery, and I felt like a child filled with wonder.
+Last year, when I traveled around Sri Lanka, I was on this six-hour train ride looking at amazing tea country scenery, and I felt like a child filled with wonder.
 There are so many great places to see and amazing people to meet in the world.
 You bring those experiences home with you, and they give you something to remember for a lifetime.

 Traveling also lets you see yourself from another perspective.
 I love connecting with people and learning about their life stories—which are sometimes very tough, and sometimes so light they make you laugh.
 You learn that even monks and nuns in monasteries are people just like we are, carrying their own stars and shadows.

-I never feel lonely travelling solo, and that’s the beauty of it.
+I never feel lonely traveling solo, and that’s the beauty of it.
 It is also a great way for me to reconnect and reflect on the past few months, and come back home with more joy and positive energy.